Soodhu Kavvum: Legacy

-Sudhish Kamath picked Soodhu Kavvum as one of five films that had redefined Tamil cinema in 2013, writing, "This film is a joy to watch, full of laughs and unpredictable situations with great wit, dark humour and satire.
+Soodhu Kavvum attained cult status in Tamil cinema, and Diksha Modi of News18 credited it with having "altered the tone and grammar of storytelling" of contemporary Tamil cinema.
+Sudhish Kamath picked it as one of five films that had redefined Tamil cinema in 2013, writing, "This film is a joy to watch, full of laughs and unpredictable situations with great wit, dark humour and satire.
 Writer-director Nalan Kumarasamy, the winner of the first season of Nalaya Iyakkunar, is one of the most exciting filmmakers of our times with his ability to turn a cliché on the head".
 Soodhu Kavvum was featured in IANS's list of 10 best southern films of 2013, who called it "unarguably the funniest film of the year".
 Sify and Rediff listed it in the year-end top Tamil films lists, too.
 The film became a major breakthrough for Sanchita Shetty, and Aruldoss, who played a gangster doctor, making him a much-sought after actor in Tamil cinema for identical roles.
+Soodhu Kavvum was re-released in theatres on 20 February 2026.

 Remakes

 Soodhu Kavvum was remade in Telugu as Gaddam Gang (2015), and in Pakistan in Urdu as Chupan Chupai (2018).
 In June 2013, Rockline Venkatesh revealed he had bought the Kannada remake rights, and that October, Rohit Shetty said he had done so for Hindi.
-Neither remakes materialised.
+Neither remake came to fruition.